What is a feis?

 What should my child wear in a feis?

-First Feis Competitors/Beginner & Advanced Beginner: Dancers should wear either a black skirt, (above the knee) with a white blouse or the Slattery School leotard and skirt, white "poodle" socks, soft shoes and hair either in a bun wig (if you own one) or clipped back off the face; most often worn half up, half down.
+First Feis Competitors/Beginner & Advanced Beginner: Dancers should wear either a black skirt, (above the knee) with a black high neck leotard or white blouse or the Slattery School leotard and skirt, white "poodle" socks, soft shoes and hair either in a bun wig or clipped back off the face; most often worn half up, half down.

 Novice/Prizewinner: Dancers should have a beginner skirt/leotard or school dress by this level of competition.
-Solo dresses may also be worn but are not mandatory and not pushed.
+Solo dresses may also be worn but are not mandatory.
 White "poodle" socks and appropriate Irish dancing shoes should be worn.
-Hair should be in a wig, either a bun wig or a full wig which is most preferred.
+Hair should either be worn in a bun wig, full wig or straight down and clipped back in the front, off of the face.

 Preliminary/Open Championship: Solo dresses, white "poodle" socks and appropriate Irish dancing shoes should be worn.
-Hair should be in a full wig, unless otherwise discussed.
+Hair should be a in a bun or full wig.

 Copyright 2013.
 Slattery School of Irish Dance.
 All Rights Reserved.